Just leave the fields blank that you don't want to search

 Professor in Sedimentology/ Director, Energy and Environment Institute

-Professor Parsons is an active researcher in areas related to fluvial, estuarine, coastal and deep marine sedimentary environments, exploring responses of these systems to climate and environmental change.
+Professor Parsons's research interests centre on the interfaces between earth system science, anthropogenic impacts on earth's function and broader sustainability issues, such as renewable energy.
+He is an active researcher in areas related to fluvial, estuarine, coastal and deep marine sedimentary environments, exploring responses of these systems to climate and environmental change.
 He has research interests in anthropogenic disturbances to these systems and determining necessary societal adaptations to mitigate the impact of change - for example understanding how evolving flood risk on large mega-deltas can impact populations and related regional and global food security - through to understanding the impact of plastics, particularly in coastal and marine environments.

-Professor Parsons also has research interests in environmental scale modelling, innovative environmental measurement technologies and in areas related to offshore renewable energy.
+Professor Parsons also has research interests in environmental scale modelling, and the development of innovative environmental measurement technologies and has interests in areas related to offshore renewable energy.

 |Scopus Author ID||56144688000|